jshcrowthe/techinterop.io/docs/data.md

 interface Repo {
   repo: string; // The repo name
   url: string; // The URL of the repo
+  description: string; // A description of the repo purpose
-  tags: string[] // An array of tags
+  tags: string[] // An array of tag strings
 }
 ```